keeweb/keeweb/CONTRIBUTING.md

 ## Translations

-All of KeeWeb translations are contributed by community.
+All KeeWeb translations are contributed by the community.
 To improve a translation or add a missing one, join our project on [OneSky](https://keeweb.oneskyapp.com).

 ## PR